andersevenrud/microservice-rnd/docs/development.md

 ## Code style

-Uses standard/recommended rulesets for both ESLint and Prettier.
+Uses standard/recommended rulesets for both ESLint and Prettier with the following customizations:

+* No semicolons
+* Prefer single quotes

 ## Commit messages